Raghul-Prabhu/Tableau-Dashboard/README.md

 3. Technologies Used
 Tool: Tableau
-Data Sources: Excel
+Data Sources: Excel (Data Visualization.xlsx)

 Visualization Types: Bar chart, line graphs, Bubble chart, Area chart ,Pie Chart ,Lollipop chart Geographic map, Tree map.

-4. How to Use the Dashboard
+5. How to Use the Dashboard
 Installation: No installation required if hosted on Tableau Public.
 Simply follow the link to the Tableau dashboard.
 Offline Access: Download the .twbx file here to view it in Tableau Desktop.

-5. Future Enhancements
+6. Future Enhancements
 Integration of predictive analytics to forecast sales trends.
 Addition of customer demographics for a more personalized analysis.